 You have done your research, but you haven’t done your outline.
-What are you going to write, your primary focus and many more.
+What are you going to write, what is your primary focus, and many more?
 Then your research is full of time waste.

 At the same time, do you have a note and pen?
 This answer should be yes.
 If you skip, your content will be comprised.
 As a good writer, you will avoid this mistake.

 - How many headlines?